FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 ## Taking a Look at the Impact Excluding Mainland China and the Curises
+Since Mainland China and Others(Curises) contain the most confirmed Corona Viruse cases, we can take a more detailed look at that later, let's first take a look at
 ```python
 # plot bar graph and pie chart for confirmed case of corona virus distribution excluding the cruises and china
 df_by_country_excl = df_by_country[~df_by_country.index.isin(['Others', 'Mainland China'])]